service-design-tools/sdt-website/_tutorials/how-to-collaborate-with-stakeholders-in-healthcare-design-projects.md

       The stakeholder map not only helps visualize the different categories of stakeholders involved in the service system and into the user experience, but also their degree of interaction with the primary user.
 The template suggests three possible categories of healthcare stakeholders: healthcare operators, support persons and larger social community of the patient.
-    tips: >-
-      \- Place the actor card representing the primary user or stakeholder in the center;\

-      - sort the actor cards based on the stakeholder group they belong to and place the cards in their corresponding sectors of the canvas;\

-      - place the actors who have higher degrees of interaction with the primary stakeholder in the inner ring;\

-      - consider the broader ecosystem beyond the healthcare system.
+    tips: Place the actor card representing the primary user or stakeholder in the center, sort the actor cards based on the stakeholder group they belong to and place the cards in their corresponding sectors of the canvas, place the actors who have higher degrees of interaction with the primary stakeholder in the inner ring; consider the broader ecosystem beyond the healthcare system.
     tool: Healthcare stakeholder map
   - title: Reflect on different user-types
     description: >-